De Giorgi-Nash-Moser theory for kinetic equations with nonlocal diffusions: Strong Harnack inequality and propagation

 \subsection{Geometric Harnack inequality}

-{By Chow's Lemma, we observe that~$\er^{1+2n}$ is connected with respect to the group of translations introduced in~\eqref{def:action}, and hence given any two points $z_{\rm o}, z_1 \in \er^{1+2n}$ we are able to connect them through an absolutely continuous integral curve of the vector fields generating the algebra.
-We are thus allowed to consider integral curves already employed in the study of the geometrical properties of the local Kolmogorov equation; see for instance \cite{AEP19}, and/or already done by many authors in the nonlocal framework in order to obtain other types of results; see for instance~\cite{ADGLMR24, Loh24c}.
+{By Chow's Lemma, we observe that~$\er^{1+2n}$ is connected with respect to the group of translations introduced in~\eqref{def:action}, and hence given any two points $z_{0}, z_1 \in \er^{1+2n}$ we are able to connect them through an absolutely continuous integral curve of the vector fields generating the algebra.
+We are thus allowed to consider integral curves already employed in the study of the geometrical properties of the local Kolmogorov equation; see for instance \cite{AEP19},

 \begin{defn} A curve~$\gamma : [0, T] \to \er^{1+2n}$ is {\rm admissible} if